How is Zeffy free?

 64. Documentary screening

-These days there's a documentary or two for every topic, cause, event, holiday… You can learn a lot about almost anything by watching documentaries.
-So, why not host a documentary screening to raise awareness about your cause while raising money for it.
+These days there's a documentary or two for every topic, cause, event, or occasion.
+Why not host a documentary screening to raise awareness about your cause while raising money for it?
+You will need a public performance film licence (such as those offered by Filmbankmedia or MPLC) unless the content is already licensed for community screening.

-A local business coupon book is a creative way to support local businesses, attract new donors to your nonprofit, and create a sense of community while you fundraise.
-Reach out to local businesses (like a local bowling alley, restaurant, etc) and invite them to participate in the coupon book.
-Decide on the format of your coupon book—it could be a physical booklet, a digital version accessible through a mobile app or website.
+A local business voucher book is a creative way to support local businesses, attract new donors to your charity, and create a sense of community while you fundraise.
+Reach out to local businesses (like a local bowling alley, restaurant, etc.) and invite them to participate in the voucher book.
+Decide on the format, it could be a physical booklet or a digital version accessible through a mobile app or website.

 66. Webinars

-Webinars are a convenient and inexpensive way to share the knowledge your nonprofit has collected and help others learn something new that can make their lives easier.
-Plus, you don't need a lot of equipment to pull this one off.
+Webinars are a convenient and inexpensive way to share the knowledge your charity has collected and help others learn something new that can make their lives easier.
+You don't need a lot of equipment to pull this one off.

 67. Virtual fitness classes